AnushkaSaha25/PoLoN-Process/README.md

 > **Note 3 :**
 > This function can be computationally expensive, especially when exploring multiple signal strengths or realizations.
 > For large-scale experiments, **parallelization (e.g., via Amarel job submission or HPC clusters)** is recommended.
-> The function itself is defined in `helper.py` for modular reuse and does not appear directly in the Jupyter notebook.
 ---
 ### Tips & Best Practices